HomeDing/homeding.github.io/elements/dht.md

 ![DHT Wiring](/elements/dhtwires.png)

-The configuration can be changed easily by modifying the element properties in the config.json file.
+The configuration of the used pin can be changed easily by modifying the element properties in the config.json file.

+### About the pull-up resistor

 There is a 10k resistor required between pin 1 and 2 to pull the signal up.
+Both sides, the sensor and teh processor only hav to pull the signal to LOW when the protocol requires it; the resistors sets the bus level to HIGH in the case none of participants pulls the level to LOW.

-This can be done by software when the ESP8266 internal pullup feature on input pin configuration is used.
+Adding a resistor can be done by software using the ESP8266 internal pullup feature on an input pin by using the pin configuration.
+But because we switch from input to output frequently is is good to have a constant solution using a external resistor.

+Some sensors are known to have a pullup already inside, but it doesn't hurt to add another one!
-However the data line is used in both directions and a physical resistor is not too expensive to be added.
+In the end a physical resistor is not too expensive to be added, it might work without.

 The datasheet also suggests using a 100nf capacitor between pin 1 (VCC) and pin 4 (GND) to make power more stable that is also appropriate when a long cable is used.